 Rough English translation:

 Sometimes, when money and time are irrelevant, great art emerges without the limitations of real life putting a stop to it.
-And with luck, a book like Ryan Snodgrass' Magnum Opus on the subject 911 Turbo from it.
+And with luck, a book like Ryan Snodgrass' Magnum Opus on the subject 911 Turbo comes alive.

-The mass of 1,500 images and information on 536 pages has what it takes to slay the viewer / reader: Where to start, if already the chapter "accessories", starting with the correct tool kit to the matching 911-suitcase set Volz, 18 Pages includes?
+The massive 1,500 images and 536 pages of information has what it takes to slay the viewer / reader: Where to start, the chapter "Accessories" is 18 pages, starting with the correct tool kit to the matching 911-suitcase set Volz?
 Mind you, it is only about the three-liter Urturbo the model year 1975 to 1977!
 Of course, it is exciting to understand the development of the 911 Turbo, but it gets really exciting when text and images immersed deep and detailed to the patch of the seat belts in technology, equipment and production.
-Snodgrass has taken the trouble to show custom and special models, trace the traces in racing and last but not least ANY built 911 Turbo 3.0 with color, interior trim, tire type at delivery, extras etc. List.
-So if the money is not enough for a primal turbo, $ 395 for the standard edition of this standard work is perfectly invested money.
+Snodgrass has taken the trouble to show custom and special models, trace the traces in racing, and last but not least, listing ALL 911 Turbo 3.0 built with color, interior trim, tire type at delivery, extras, etc. So if the money is not enough for a primal turbo, $395 for the standard edition of this standard work is perfectly invested money.
 There will not be a better book on the topic for the foreseeable future.
 Five stars!

 We are thrilled that Ryan Snodgrass' Turbo 3.0 book has just been nominated as a finalist in the Book category for Motoring Press Guild's 2018 MPG Excellence in Automotive Journalism Awards.
 In MPG's own words, the "annual celebration of excellence is intended to inspire automotive journalists, both present and future, to produce work of the highest professional caliber in specific categories."

 It's an honor to just be nominated for such a prestigious award in the world of automotive journalism.
 Congratulations to the other finalists in the Book category: